Overview

 Television like Minakata Kumagusu: When People Die, They Become Stars (open-air version)

-A creation myth inspired by the wide-ranging, interdisciplinary curiosity of the naturalist Minakata Kumagusu.
+A creation myth inspired by the wide-ranging, interdisciplinary curiosity of the naturalist Kumagusu Minakata.
 First performed in 1984, it was later staged at the inaugural Tokyo International Theatre Festival in 1988, in a massive tent where temperatures soared to nearly 50°C. "There is no group in the world so foolish as Byakko-sha in failing to achieve its purpose" (Bessatsu Taiyo 60's-90's, Heibonsha, 1991).

 The video here is recorded from the performance at Tankaku Castle Park in Shingu (Wakayama Prefecture), and was one of three outdoor productions held to commemorate Byakko-sha’s 10th anniversary.
 The other two performances took place in Fujisawa (Kanagawa Prefecture) and Tanabe (where Minakata once lived in Wakayama Prefecture).

-- Byakko-sha 10th Anniversary + 50th Anniversary of the Death of Minakata Kumagusu: Contagious Media Trilogy I, Volume - Heaven
+- Byakko-sha 10th Anniversary + 50th Anniversary of the Death of Kumagusu Minakata: Contagious Media Trilogy I, Volume - Heaven

-- Kumano Kodo Pier and Kodo Festival ~Prayers to the Sky~- Performer(s)
+- Kumano Kodo Pier and Kodo Festival ~Prayers to the Sky~

 - Byakko-sha